Theophileaseh/Doctor-Appointment-Back-end/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+> We are lokking into improving the project and have planed several feature to implement in the future:

 - [ ] **[User profile editing]**
 - [ ] **[Doctor Role]**